 Involvement in our community is a key principle of all the work we do.
 For us it is important to contribute back to the community we live and work in and we see it as part of our day-to-day work to contribute back to where we came from.
 Ethical values are core to our business and we see our work as a way to contribute know-how and experience back, but also to support events and good causes either financially or with our time and experience.

-We are regular speakers at a number of user groups in Wellington and organise the PHP User Group and help run the Wellington functional programming user group.
+We are regular speakers at a number of user groups in Wellington and organise the PHP User Group, the New Plymouth eCommerce & Internet Marketing Meetup Group and help run the Wellington functional programming user group.
 On a bigger scale we regularly talk at conferences like LinuxConf, MulticoreWorld and PacINet.
 We are regularly attending conferences locally and overseas to make sure we are aware of the latest trends but also to meet face to face with those who work with us on open source projects.

 Another community we are very passionate about is the New Zealand startup scene.
 We mentor at Startup Weekends and help startups that need technical feedback or help building early stage prototypes.
 We help out at startup related events around New Zealand and are deeply involved in a number of startups.
 Helping out startups is a passion and we love helping startups off the ground and get them to the stage where